Chapter 6 Section B: Role and powers of the police

 - preventing, detecting and investigating crime;

-- performing and co-ordinating emergency and rescue operations.
+- performing and co-ordinating emergency and rescue operations.criminal intelligence analysis.

-There is a range of crimes, some are considered far more serious than others.
-The seriousness of a criminal offence is usually reflected in the maximum penalty that can be imposed when a person commits that offence.
+There is a range of crimes and, some are considered far more serious than others.
+The seriousness of a criminal offence is usually reflected in the maximum penalty that can be imposed if a person is convicted of that offence.

 Some crimes can be dealt with 'on the spot' with the issuing of an on-the-spot fine.
 These tend to be relatively minor crimes, such as travelling on public transport without a ticket, and some driving offences.
 For more about fines, click here.

-Other crimes can result in the person accused of the crime being arrested and held in police custody.
+Other crimes can result in the person accused being arrested and held in police custody.
 These are usually more serious crimes and are more likely to be dealt with formally through a court hearing.
 For more about criminal cases in the courts, click here.

-If you believe you have been wrongly fined or dealt with by any of these officers, you should first contact the authority they work for to make a complaint.
+If you believe you have been wrongly dealt with or fined by any of these officers, you should first contact the authority they work for to make a complaint.
 You can also go to the Local Court to challenge a fine.
 To find out about getting advice, click here.

-Sometimes people with mental illness find themselves homeless, and therefore physically vulnerable.
-Sometimes people with mental illness find that their behaviour or way of speaking means they become the focus of attention in public places.
+Sometimes people with mental health conditions find themselves homeless, and therefore physically vulnerable.
+Sometimes these people find that their behaviour or way of speaking means they become the focus of attention in public places.
 Both of these situations have the potential to lead to situations were the police may be called.

 Police take their role in maintaining public order seriously.